skybet/skybet.github.io/_posts/2016-04-22-responsive-react-components.md

 At the late stages of this project and Vegas being a relatvely large squad at the time, this classic code smell was missed and as different engineers cracked on with rendering their own little components into various device-widths both variants of this technique for handling components started to appear in our shiny new codebase.

-Upon the realisation of this `foobar`, a tech debt ticket was raised and we set about coming up with a solution to the problem of littering our code with multiple device widths across dozens of components.
+After implementing the initial approaches and realising what effects they would have on future development of the codebase, a tech debt ticket was raised and we set about coming up with a solution to the problem of littering our code with multiple device widths across dozens of components.

 Our Solution
 ------